secretstartups/handbook/resellers/partner-support/index.html.md

 # Welcome to the Partner Support page
-This page is intended for Sales and Channel team members to review quick links and common questions that come to the Partner Help Desk team.
+This page is intended for Sales and Channel team members to review quick links and common questions that come to the Partner Operations team.

 _All team members work all regions, according to the timezone they work within.
-For fastest answers see [How to contact us](https://about.gitlab.com/handbook/resellers/partner-support/#how-to-contact-us), please do not contact individual Partner Help Desk team members via DM or chatter._
+For fastest answers see [How to contact us](https://about.gitlab.com/handbook/resellers/partner-support/#how-to-contact-us), please do not contact individual Partner Operations team members via DM or chatter._

 ### Where to Get Help for Frequent Support Needs